Mom's Best Recipes

 Can I make it gluten-free?

 Yes.
-Use tamari or gluten-free soy sauce.
-Double-check your oyster sauce, since many contain wheat, or swap it for extra tamari plus a tiny pinch of sugar.
+Use tamari or a gluten-free soy sauce, and double-check your oyster sauce.
+Many brands are not gluten-free.
+You can substitute with a little extra tamari plus a pinch of sugar.